druck13/Pico-Clock-Green/README.md

 Please see https://www.waveshare.com/wiki/Pico-Clock-Green for full details.

-I have no affiliation with WaveShare, and cannot offer support for the clock on any other products.
+I have no affiliation with WaveShare, and cannot offer support for the clock or any other products.

 New Features
 ------------